onionyaa/AQI-North-India/README.md

 ### 3. EDA

-15 plots total, a few highlights below — full list and code in `src/eda_visualizations.py`.
+15 plots total, a few highlights below :

 | Plot | What it shows |
 |---|---|